awsdocs/amazon-chime-administration-guide/doc_source/monitoring-cloudwatch.md

 ## CloudWatch logs for Amazon Chime<a name="cw-logs"></a>

 You can send Amazon Chime Voice Connector metrics to CloudWatch Logs\.
-For more information, see [Editing Amazon Chime Voice Connector settings](edit-voicecon.md)\.
+For more information, see [Editing Amazon Chime Voice Connector settings](https://docs.aws.amazon.com/chime-sdk/latest/ag/edit-voicecon.html) in the *Amazon Chime SDK Administration Guide*\.

 **Media quality metric logs**
 You can opt to receive media quality metric logs for your Amazon Chime Voice Connector\.
 When you do, Amazon Chime sends detailed, per\-minute metrics for all of your Amazon Chime Voice Connector calls to a CloudWatch Logs log group that is created for you\.
 The log group name is `/aws/ChimeVoiceConnectorLogs/${VoiceConnectorID}`\.
 The following fields are included in the logs, in JSON format\.